MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-lists-app.md

 Lists data is stored in the SharePoint Online team site.
 To learn more about how SharePoint Online interacts with Teams, see [How SharePoint Online and OneDrive for Business interact with Teams](SharePoint-OneDrive-interact.md).

-If users in your organization created lists using the SharePoint Lists app, those lists are automatically moved to Lists.
+If users in your organization created lists using the SharePoint Lists app, those lists are automatically moved to Lists.?

-Difference between SharePoint lists and Lists lists?
+Difference between SharePoint lists and Lists lists?<br>
 SharePoint admin controls for lists?
-Permissions, locale, views, etc?
+Permissions, locale, views, etc?<br>
 Templates?

 ## Set up Lists